 The 2021 Ossie Awards are now open via an online submission process.

 Winners in most categories receive a $200 prize, funded in perpetuity by a generous donation by White’s daughter, journalist and author Sally A. White.

 In 2021, JERAA is delighted to announce that our specialist award categories are continuing thanks to our sponsors.
 The Monash Climate Change Communication Research Hub Prize for best Climate Change Reporting attracts a $200 prize.
 Intellect are also providing a book voucher of 100 GBP for the Best Publication award.

 The Mindframe for Journalism Education categories each attract a $200 prize and are sponsored by Everymind.
-The Dart Centre Asia Pacific prize is also $200, sponsored by Dart Centre Asia Pacific, and there are two $200 awards sponsored by Our Watch that recognise coverage of a violence against women issue.
+The Dart Centre Asia Pacific prize is also $200, sponsored by Dart Centre Asia Pacific, and there are two $200 awards sponsored by Our Watch for excellence in the coverage of violence against women.
 JERAA also thanks the anonymous sponsor who provides $200 for the John Newfong Prize for Reporting on Indigenous Affairs.